zubinss/power-outage-analysis/README.md

 # Baseline Model

-Our baseline model is a binary classifier that consists of the features `NERC.REGION`, `PC.REALGSP.STATE`, and `PCT_WATER_TOT`.
+Our baseline model is a binary classifier using a **RandomForest** that consists of the features `NERC.REGION`, `PC.REALGSP.STATE`, and `PCT_WATER_TOT`.
 We used a random forest and used GridSearchCV to help identify the best parameters, which were a `max_depth` of 8, `min_samples_split` of 15, and `n_estimators` of 100.
 The predicted column consisted of 1s if the predicted outage would be severe, and 0 if the predicted outage would not be severe.
 Initially, we used a DecisionTreeClassifier but realized that it would not be as successful as a RandomForestClassifier.

 `NERC.REGION`indicates the North American Electric Reliability Corporation regions involved in the outage event, which we thought would be useful due to different regions having different implementations of energy infrastructures.
 We one-hot encoded this column, which had 8 unique values in it.